Concross/flash-forge-fiction/README.md

 ## Project Description

 Flash Forge Fiction is a collaborative writing platform designed to spark creativity and forge connections through storytelling.
-In this unique space, users come together to create and continue stories in just a few hundred words, making every contribution a pivotal piece of an ever-evolving narrative tapestry.
+In this unique space, users come together to create and continue stories in just a hundred words, making every contribution a pivotal piece of an ever-evolving narrative tapestry.
 The project aims to offer an unpredictable and enjoyable writing experience, where the simplicity of text-based collaboration is harnessed to bring writers' imaginations to life.

 Flash Forge Fiction is developed as part of the Dev Quest challenge, specifically tailored for a 40-hour MVP to demonstrate rapid development and innovative use of technology in creating engaging, community-driven platforms.